KulikDM/pythresh/docs/index.rst

 Key Attributes of a threshold:

-* :attr:`pythresh.thresholders.base.BaseDetector.thresh_`: Return the threshold value that seperates inliers from outliers.
+* :attr:`pythresh.thresholders.base.BaseDetector.thresh_`: Return the threshold value that separates inliers from outliers.
 Outliers are considered all values above this threshold value.
 Note the threshold value has been derived from normalized scores.

 ----